Problem: Asbestos roof maintenance

 Products to Remedy the Problem

-Asbestos sealer and primer is a brush or spray applied, polymer primer and asbestos sealer which binds, seals and repairs old friable asbestos roof sheets, encapsulating harmful dust and fibres.
+Asbestos Sealer and Primer is a brush or spray applied, polymer primer and asbestos roof sealant which binds, seals and repairs old friable asbestos roof sheets, encapsulating harmful dust and fibres.
 This roof sealant spray can also be used indoors as it is Non-hazardous.